arkemis/.github/profile/README.md

 Arke BaaS introduces a modular, plug-and-play ecosystem, where teams can share or reuse community-built modules to accelerate development.

 With integrated tools for environment management, Arke BaaS aims to bridge the gap between closed, rigid low-code platforms like Firebase and the complexity of full custom setups — delivering a scalable, open, and developer-centric platform for modern backend development.

-Are you aware of any Italian teams that are developing similar solutions?
-We would love to fight the market giants together. 💪
+### 🧩 Key Features
+- Drag-and-drop backend builder
+- Instant API generation
+- Managed hosting with auto-deploy
+- Modular and extensible architecture
+- Built with Elixir for performance and reliability

-### 🦦 Contributing to the ecosystem
+### ✨ Contributing to the ecosystem

 We contribute to the tools 🔧 we rely on to build and run Arke, while also maintaining 🧙‍♂️ our own open source projects like: